Samarth2190/stringzy/README.md

 - [stringSimilarity](#stringsimilarity) - Calculates the percentage similarity between two strings
 - [complexity](#complexity) - Analyzes string complexity including score, uniqueness, and length
 - [patternCount](#patterncount) - calculates the number of times a specific pattern occurs in a given text
+- [vowelConsonantCount](#vowelconsonantcount) - Counts the number of vowels and consonants in a given string

 ### Formatting